nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `help`

 ### Importing Excel sheet
-Add a list of students from an Excel file into Tracey.
+Add a list of students from an Excel file into existing student records in Tracey.
 Import feature can be used in the command line or import button.

 Format: `import FILE PATH`